mariadb-edwardstoever/galera_gtid_audit/README.md

 +---------------------+---------+--------------------------+----------------------+------------------------+
 3 rows in set (0.001 sec)
 ```
-We want to resume from the current position using the correct offset which was -5 when the slave was last working.
+We want to resume from the current position using the correct offset which was -5 when the slave was last running.
 Ignore offsets that increase or decrease each minute which come from the slave running behind master, or catching up to master, or a failure as it is in this case.
 ```sql
 MariaDB [galera_spider]> stop slave;
 Query OK, 0 rows affected (0.007 sec)